Welcome to the ADA Digital Accessibility Center

 Digital accessibility isn’t just for people with disabilities.
 Designing content to be usable to people with disabilities can also bring benefits for everyone.
 Some of the most common place technology we use every day was originally designed to serve as assistive technology.
 For example, voice driven interfaces on smart phones had their early days in the role of assistive technology for individuals who are blind, low vision, and mobility impaired.
 Additionally, designing your digital information or service to be usable to people with disabilities also maximizes its ability to be consumed in multiple modalities and by current and future technology, including those designed to assist people with disabilities.

 Aside from the benefits accessibility can bring to everyone, it is absolutely essential for others.
 The creation and dissemination of knowledge is a defining characteristic of universities and is fundamental to The Ohio State University’s mission.
-Ohio State is committed to diversity and a campus culture of full inclusion of people with disabilities.
+Ohio State is committed to equal opportunity and full access for people with disabilities.
 It is the policy of the university to ensure that all constituents can access our digital information and digital services.

 Announcements